ACT Historic Vehicle Registration arrangements

 - Each logbook is good for 5 years.

-- Under this system, you can choose to have the historic vehicle number plate or choose any other number plate style – including your existing “Y” or euro plate or a personalised plate for example.
+- Under this system, you can choose to have the historic vehicle number plate or choose any other number plate style – including an existing “Y” or euro plate or a personalised plate for example.

 - You may also be able to register your 30 year+ vehicle under the scheme even if it has been modified under the new modified historic vehicle category.
 See further below.